boece/boece.github.io/_posts/2019-2-3-strategies-for-longevity-and-health-2019.md

   - health
 ---

-I'm going to start this page as a rough draft listing out various ways of increasing your Longevity and Health in 2019 and I'll update the page as I find new ideas.

-Then I'll attempt to execute on these ideas and see if I have any success and I'll document the process along the way.
+I'm going to create this page as a rough draft of ideas for how I can improve my health and longevity this year and then try and execute on those ideas and document the process along the way.

-I'm just going to list them for now and I'll fill out each one with more detail as I go.
+I'm going to list them for now and I'll fill out each one with more detail as I go.

 With out further or do here's the list :